contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 Before a child who is a member of record is interviewed for baptism, a clerk uses [LCR](https://lcr.churchofjesuschrist.org) to prepare a [Baptism and Confirmation Form](https://lcr.churchofjesuschrist.org/records/ordinances/baptism).
 The bishop or an assigned counselor conducts the interview and signs the form.
 After the baptism and confirmation, a clerk uses this form to update the child’s membership record in [LCR](https://lcr.churchofjesuschrist.org).

-When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record using the Area Book Planner (ABP) app.
-After the baptism and confirmation, the missionaries record the information in ABP and submit it to the ward clerk electronically.
+When a full-time missionary interviews a convert for baptism, he fills out the Baptism and Confirmation Record using the Preach My Gospel app.
+After the baptism and confirmation, the missionaries record the information in the app and submit it to the ward clerk electronically.
 The ward clerk reviews the information in [LCR](https://lcr.churchofjesuschrist.org) and creates the membership record.

 After the membership record is created, a clerk prepares a Baptism and Confirmation Certificate.
 This certificate is signed by the bishop and given to the person.